The Drift Has an Important Autopsy on the 2024 Election - Progress Pond

 …the Biden and Harris campaigns clung stubbornly to the conviction that Trumpian anti-Americanism was pushed by an aberrant fringe, and for that reason would repel good, normal, healthy voters (even registered Republicans, even people who voted for Trump the first two times).
 This judgment was wrong.
 The core claim of the Trump campaign — that America is something that existed in the past and may exist again in the future, but that doesn’t have much integrity or coherence in the present — captures something essential about many people’s experience of social reality today.
 The political theorist Benedict Anderson famously argued that nations are “imagined communities,” and it is hard to sustain an imagined community of America’s diversity and scale in the face of extreme economic inequality; the fracturing of the media monoculture into a bewildering patchwork of social media platforms, podcasts, streams, and cable news networks; and the decimation, exacerbated by the Covid pandemic, of offline social relationships and community institutions.
 Under such conditions, it is easy to suspect that anyone who insists we’re all in this together is just trying to rip you off — a suspicion that Trump is especially adept at vocalizing.

-My first reaction this is that they’ve captured something essential to understand about how Trump’s success is directly related to the fragmentation of our culture and decline of real world civic engagement.
+My first reaction to this is that they’ve captured something essential to understand about how Trump’s success is directly related to the fragmentation of our culture and decline of real world civic engagement.
 But, while I can agree that misdiagnosis goes a long way toward explaining why Harris lost, I can’t agree that the effort to overcome this fragmentation was wrong.

 If an America rooted in common purpose, strong institutions, the rule of law and basic decency is “in this sense, indeed, over,” that doesn’t mean it wasn’t worth fighting for.
 It also seems like a perfectly sensible and defensible strategy for smoothing “over all the contradictions in the coalition.”
-It came close to working, and whatever happens with our government, and whomever runs it, we’ll always be better off his strong institutions and respect for the rule of law.
+It came close to working, and whatever happens with our government, and whomever runs it, we’ll always be better off with strong institutions and respect for the rule of law.

 But re-litigating the past is of less interest than planning for the future.
 As you might expect, The Editors see opportunity: